clr-li/AttendanceScanner/README.md

 ### Update database

--   To reset the database and its schema, change the `databaseSchema.sql` file accordingly, `npm run deploy` changes like normal, then delete the `.data/ATT.db` file on Glitch and restart the server.
-The database will automatically get reinitialized.
--   To make updates while keeping the existing data, add an update script to the `migrations` folder with the version number and date in its name.
-Then run it on Glitch.
+-   To update the database schema, change the `databaseSchema.sql` file accordingly (note this file should only contain DDL statements).
+If you are running the `npm run dev` server, a new migration file will automatically be created in the `migration` folder and applied locally.
+Otherwise, you can run `sam make` to create it and `sam migrate` to apply it locally.
+Run `sam status` to verify your changes and optionally inspect the autocreated migration file.
+Once you are satisfied everything is in order, `npm run deploy` changes like normal and the production server will automatically apply the new migration file.
 -   To purge the Braintree payment vault test data, login to the Braintree sandbox, click the gear icon and select "Purge Test Data"

 ## Automated Testing